 - "SET" Settings

 - "dIAG" Diagnostics

 - "CNFG" Configurations

-- "----" Other
+- "---" Other

-For an overall look of all the available options consult the menu tree on page 24.
+For an overall look of all the options available consult the menu tree on page 23.

-You can toggle through the Menu Headings by continuing to press the MENU key.
-When you reach the one you wish to access, press ENTER.
+You can toggle through the Menu Headings by continuing to press the "MENU" key.
+When you reach the one you wish to access, press "ENTER".
 This will take you to the first Option in that submenu.
-If you want to toggle through the various Options under the selected Menu Heading, press MENU.
-When you reach the Option you wish to access, press ENTER.
+If you want to toggle through the various Options under the selected Menu Heading, press "MENU".
+When you reach the Option you wish to access, press "ENTER".